dicodiaz/react-to-do-list/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# React setup
+# React To Do App

-This is a simple yet powerful React boilerplate for later use as a starting point in other projects.
-It derives from `create-react-app` with a few modifications, which include installing StyleLint, ESLint, and Bootstrap, removing unimportant files, and adding some content to the remaining files.
+React To Do App is a tool that helps to organize your day.
+It simply lists the things that you need to do and allows you to mark them as complete.
+This simple website is built using React and Bootstrap, and it has the following features:

+- Adding a new item.
+- Removing an added item.
+- Editing a selected item.
+- Marking a selected item as complete.

 ## Mobile